 Born and educated in Christchurch, David graduated B.A., LL.B (Hons) from the University of Canterbury.
 He was first elected to public office at age 22 and served three terms on the Christchurch City Council (1971–80).
 In 1978 David was elected to Parliament, representing his home district of St Albans in Christchurch.
 He served as a Member of Parliament for the following 18 years, including six years (1984–90) as a Minister of the Crown.
 From 1993–96 David served as Deputy Leader of the Opposition.

 Following his retirement from elected politics in 1996 he returned to his former profession as a lawyer, joining the national firm of Buddle Findlay as a partner specialising in public law.
 In December 2003 David was appointed as Deputy Chair of the Commerce Commission and in 2007 Chair of the Electricity Commission.
 David also serves or has served on a number of outside bodies, including as chair of the Accident Compensation Corporation.
 In 2000 he chaired the Ministerial Inquiry into the Electricity Industry.
-He recently chaired the review of NZ’s Emissions Trading Scheme and is currently an appointed councillor Commissioner on Environment Canterbury and a trustee of the Christchurch Methodist Mission.
+He also chaired the review of NZ’s Emissions Trading Scheme and is currently an appointed councillor Commissioner on Environment Canterbury and a trustee of the Christchurch Methodist Mission.
 David was the Hillary Institute's founding chair from 2007-14.

 Paul Hawken is an environmentalist, entrepreneur, and author.
 His work includes starting ecological businesses, writing about the impact of commerce on living systems, and consulting with heads of state and CEOs on economic development, industrial ecology, and environmental policy.
 He has appeared on numerous media including the Today Show, Larry King, Talk of the Nation, Charlie Rose, and has been profiled or featured in hundreds of articles including the Wall Street Journal, Newsweek, Washington Post, Business Week, Esquire, and US News and World Report.
 His writings have appeared in the Harvard Business Review, Resurgence, New Statesman, Inc, Boston Globe, Christian Science Monitor, Mother Jones, Utne Reader, Orion, and many other publications.

 Project Drawdown (the book), edited by Paul, shot to the NYT Best Seller list in 2017 and the prestigious array of contributors involved continues to build on his Drawdown programme globally.
-Paul has founded several companies including some of the first natural food companies in the U.S. that relied solely on sustainable agricultural methods.
-He presently heads OneSun, LLC, an energy company focused on ultra low-cost solar based on green chemistry and biomimcry; and Highwater Global, a social impact fund that employs the highest standards of corporate social, ethical and environmental behavior.
-Paul also founded the Natural Capital Institute, a research whose main project is the creation of the first open source platform for global social change, WiserEarth.
+Paul has founded several companies including some of the first natural food companies in the US that relied solely on sustainable agricultural methods.
+He presently heads OneSun, LLC, an energy company focused on ultra low-cost solar based on green chemistry and biomimicry; and Highwater Global, a social impact fund that employs the highest standards of corporate social, ethical and environmental behaviour.
 He has seven honorary PhDs and a clutch of awards on a shelf somewhere.